Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

 Knowledge Gaps Addressed by Study:

-- Need for an effective, widely available anti-inflammatory treatment to reduce atherosclerotic events post-MI.
+- Need for a safe, widely available anti-inflammatory option to further reduce ischemic events post-MI.

 Study Rationale:

-- Colchicine, a potent anti-inflammatory agent, showed promise in the LoDoCo trial for stable coronary disease but lacked placebo-controlled, large-scale evidence in the acute post-MI setting.
+- Colchicine, a potent anti-inflammatory, showed promise in stable coronary disease.
+The COLCOT trial provides robust evidence in the recent post-MI setting.

 Methods Summary